UPDATED BY FRANZISKA SPRITZLER, RD, CDCES

 - Processed grains (wheat, rice, barley)

-- Starchy vegetables (potatoes, sweet potatoes, yams, butternut squash)
+- Starchy vegetables (potatoes, sweet potatoes, yams)

 - High fructose fruit (bananas, pineapple, oranges)